 A great way for a player to continue to develop their lacrosse skills during the off season is to participate in summer camps and/or play club lacrosse.
 Listed below are a number of camps and club programs.
 There are literally hundreds of camps and clubs to choose from, but we've limited the list local programs.
 Please note this list is provided for your convenience and CMLAX does not specifically endorse any of the camps or clubs below.

 Club team tryouts are typically scheduled for the late Summer / early Fall.
 Most teams hold two tryouts and your player is encouraged to attend both.
 Listed below are several clubs that Carroll Manor Lacrosse has worked with in the past...
 When selecting a club team, be sure to ask if their schedule conflicts with the WMYLC Spring Season!

-Although the club programs potentially offer a great experience for the player, they are also highly competitive (requiring tryouts and not guaranteeing playing time) and expensive (typically $500-800 for the Spring / Summer) plus travel expenses to tournaments.
+Although the club programs potentially offer a great experience for the player, they are also highly competitive (requiring tryouts and not guaranteeing playing time) and expensive (typically $800-1500 for the Spring / Summer) plus travel expenses to tournaments.
 You should consider talking to your player's coach in advance of attending a tryout.